UU-UNO Intergenerational Spring Seminar

 |Young Adult (19-34)||$225||$285|

 Seminar fees help us cover the costs of venues, materials, and food for participants during the seminar.
-A tentative schedule (PDF) is availlable for review.
+A tentative schedule (PDF) from 2015 is availlable for review.

 The UU-UNO also fundraises to provide scholarships and support the financial needs of speakers from around the world.
 We recommend gathering a multigenerational delegation at your congregation and planning a fundraiser to help cover the costs of attending the seminar; it's a great way to get your community involved!

-Participants must register no later than April 3rd.
-Cancellations cannot be refunded after April 3rd.
+Registration for the 2016 Spring Seminar will open in January 2016.
+Participants must register no later than March 23rd.
+Cancellations cannot be refunded after March 23rd.